 The findings by recent research reveal the Divine recipe that appears to be a paradox – when you do something without expecting anything in return, you eventually do get something in return – that is a happiness that far exceeds what the pop culture can deliver for you.

 In the snowstorm story, the volunteer stands in position of James.
 He goes out into the world not merely focused on his self, but rather focused on serving the other.
 The person who does not volunteer stands in position of Singh.
 He is turned inward, focused only towards himself and as a result, becomes life-less.

 In the Church today, we need volunteers to help play a role in the mystical body.
 The Church wouldn’t be effective without volunteers.
-One of the most pressing roles of volunteers is for the youth.
+And one of the most pressing roles of volunteers is for the youth.
+Young kids are incredibly impressionable and sadly easily persuaded by the lies of the pop culture.
 Kids need to understand the faith, but do we have those ready to teach it and be present.
 As Jesus said, “The harvest is plentiful but the workers are few” (Matthew 9:37).
 Will you be one of those rare, elite workers in Christ’s vineyard and volunteer?
 Will you be James or will you be Singh?
 The answer lies in your heart.